eartvit/xraylab-demo/README.md

 ***Note: The above diagram assumes the data connection where the ONNX formatted Tensorflow model binary file resides has been created in an earlier step***
 Click on `Deploy` and wait for it to complete.
 If successful, you shall see a URL in the dashboard which is the entrypoint for the prediction.
 To perform actual predictions on an image, it must be first converted to a tensor based representation understood by the model.
 This is done in the different [TestXray.py](https://github.com/eartvit/xraylab-demo/blob/main/rhods-pneumonia-risk-detection/TestXRay.py) file, based in the [rhods-pneumoniarisk-detection](https://github.com/eartvit/xraylab-demo/blob/main/pneumonia-risk-detection/) folder.
 The TestApp from this folder has been adapted to act as a middle-layer component between the notification service and the prediction service (from the ML-Mesh server).
 The rest of the functions fulfilled by this application are the same as the one from the ODH operator scenario.
+***Note: the RHODS variant of TestXray.py expects an extra OS environment variable from the ODH variant.
+This variable is the Model-mesh service inference endpoint for the deployed ONXX model.
+So please ensure you deploy first the ML model to obtain the URL for inference before attempting to deploy TestXray using S2I (which is described in the next section)***

 ### The (Fullstack) Application Developer user stories details